- Online Services

 Resort Fee Includes:

-Reference BLR THRIVE Conference room block when making your reservation.
+Reference BLR RecruitCon Conference room block or Group Code SBBLR7 when making your reservation.
+Or book your room online: https://aws.passkey.com/go/SBBLR7

 Reservation cut-off date: April 10, 2017

-*CREDIT INFORMATION: Look for Agenda Updates soon!
-New sessions are pending approval for business recertification credit toward PHR and SPHR recertification.
+*CREDIT INFORMATION: New sessions are pending approval for business recertification credit toward PHR and SPHR recertification.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

 7:00 a.m. – 6:00 p.m.